orontee/taranis/docs/how-to-release.md

    ⚠️ Check the "Set as pre-release" box

    Attach the following files:
+   - `artifact.zip`
    - `taranis.pbi`
    - `taranis.sha256`
    - `taranis.zip`

    Then save the release draft.

+   ⚠️ Don't skip the `artifiact.zip` otherwise the new release won't be seen by the application!

 8. Download installer from release; Install and test.